'Without science it's just fiction': March for Science

 Related: Trump Cuts to Medical Research Will have Devastating Effects

-But on Saturday, at least 5,000 people turned out for a dreary Washington morning, and many thousands more showed up at satellite demonstrations.
+But on Saturday, NBC News estimated that at least 10,000 turned out for a dreary Washington morning, and many thousands more showed up at satellite demonstrations.
 Organizers of the march listed 610 satellite marches around the world, from London to Guam.

 And while much of the rally and march celebrated science, participants were also clear about who and what they were protesting.